wp-plugins/style-admin/readme.txt

 == Screenshots ==

-1. View of the top of the 'Style Admin' options page
-2. View of the bottom of the 'Style Admin' options page
-3. Shows the Color Picker while expanded.
+1. Upload and set Logo Image
+2. Edit Background Colours
+3. Edit Text Colours
+4. Edit Styling options
-4. A CUSTOM stylised Admin Panel login page, using 'Style Admin' plugin.
+5. A CUSTOM stylised Admin Panel login page, using 'Style Admin' plugin.
-5. A CUSTOM logo added to the Admin Panel menu.
+6. A CUSTOM logo added to the Admin Panel menu.
-6. Christmas styled Admin Panel login page, using 'Style Admin' plugin.
+7. Christmas styled Admin Panel login page, using 'Style Admin' plugin.

 == Changelog ==

+= 1.2 =
+* Added in CSS styled tabs to organise display of option's
+* Modified "label" tag to include reference ID
+* Modified view to fix spacing between radio button options

 = 1.1 =
 * Fixed $SA_CSS_Arr so it recognises if no variable is returned